canonical/hotsos/defs/README.md

 If you want to gate running the contents of a directory on a pre-requisite you can do so by putting them in a file that shares the name of its parent directory.
-In the following example *mychecks.yaml* contains a [requires](#requires) and the rest of the directory will only be run if it returns True.
+In the following example *mychecks.yaml* contains a [requires](#requires) and the rest of the directory will only be run if it resolves to *True*.

 ```
 $ ls myplugin/mychecks/